 Quite frankly, the best of the best were never in it for the money.
 As talented storytellers, they wooed the world with their gripping narratives and made a fortune while they were at it.
 Take JK Rowling, for example: today known as the richest author in the world, Rowling’s manuscript of the very first Harry Potter book was rejected 12 times before it was finally published in 1997 and ultimately went on to shape an entire generation.

-If you are a wordsmith yourself, honing your skills with an online writing and editing course at the University of Michigan could be a great step towards the right direction.
+Have what it takes to be an author?
+If you’re a wordsmith yourself, honing your skills with the University of Michigan’s Writing and Editing online course could be a great step towards the right direction.

 As a top-ranking athlete, you not only get to enjoy the glory, fame and titles but also make a great deal of money.
 Indeed, thanks to endorsement deals, championship prize money and high salaries, the greatest athletes get to take home a lot more than just trophies and awards.